Positive maps and extendibility hierarchies from copositive matrices: Introduction

 Originating in operator algebra, the distinction between positivity and complete positivity turns out to have profound implications for \emph{quantum entanglement theory} \cite{horodecki2009quantum}.
 The celebrated \emph{Horodecki criterion} \cite{horodecki1996separability} established that a bipartite quantum state $\rho$ is entangled if and only if there exists a positive but not completely positive map $\Phi$ such that $[\Phi \otimes \id](\rho)$ is not positive semidefinite.
-Consequently, such maps $\Phi$ are synonymous with \emph{entanglement witnesses}, and the challenge of constructing and classifying them is one of the foremost problems in quantum information science \cite{nielsen2010quantum, aubrun2017alice, watrous2018theory}.
+Consequently, such maps $\Phi$ are synonymous with \emph{entanglement witnesses} \cite{terhal2000bell}, and the challenge of constructing and classifying them is one of the foremost problems in quantum information science \cite{nielsen2010quantum, aubrun2017alice, watrous2018theory}.
 Within the set of positive maps lies the important convex cone of \emph{decomposable maps}, that can be written as the sum of a completely positive map and a completely co-positive map (the composition of a completely positive map with the matrix transpose).
 Maps that are positive but not decomposable, known as \emph{indecomposable maps}, are of particular interest as they can detect subtle forms of entanglement, such as that found in \emph{PPT} (positive partial transpose) entangled states \cite{horodecki1997separability}.
-While it was shown by Størmer and Woronowicz that every positive map $\M{2} \to \M{2,3}$ is known to be decomposable \cite{stormer1963positive, woronowicz1976positive}, Choi \cite{choi1975completely} provided the first example of a positive indecomposable map $\M{3} \to \M{3}$; however, a general theory has remained largely out of reach.
+While it was shown by Størmer and Woronowicz that every positive map $\M{2} \to \M{2,3}$ is known to be decomposable \cite{stormer1963positive, woronowicz1976positive}, Choi \cite{choi1975} provided the first example of a positive indecomposable map $\M{3} \to \M{3}$, {which was later generalized in various related forms (see, e.g., \cite{choi1977,tanahashi1988,osaka1991,kye1992,cho1992,ha2003class,scala2024optimality}).} However, a general theory has remained largely out of reach. {\emph{Unextendible Product Bases} (UPBs) underpin a range of methods for constructing positive indecomposable maps in quantum information theory.
+DiVincenzo et al. \cite{divincenzo2003unextendible} define UPBs using orthogonality graphs, tiling patterns, and algebraic constructions; they show that the complement of a UPB yields a bound entangled state with a positive partial transpose that furnishes indecomposable maps.
+Terhal \cite{terhal2001family} leverages these UPBs to generate positive maps that resist decomposition by standard methods.
+Bravyi \cite{Bravyi2004Unextendible} classifies three‐qubit UPBs and demonstrates that uncompletable product bases yield bound entangled states, while Alon and Lovász \cite{alon2001unextendible} employ graph‐theoretic techniques to construct multipartite UPBs and derive bounds from orthogonality graphs.
+Several studies focus on explicit algebraic constructions of positive indecomposable maps: Chruściński and Kossakowski \cite{chruscinski2006class, Chruscinski2007On} introduce classes of maps based on cyclic bistochastic matrices and generalizations of the Choi map, as well as atomic maps characterized by their action on rank one projectors.
+Sarbicki and Chruściński \cite{Sarbicki2012class} construct exposed indecomposable maps in $2n \times 2n$ matrices using reduction maps, generalizing the Robertson map.
+Ha and Kye \cite{Ha2016Construction} present parameterized families of exposed indecomposable maps, with explicit conditions for exposedness and the bi-spanning property.
+Collins, Hayden, and the second author \cite{collins2015random} employ random matrix and free probability techniques, constructing $k$-positive maps via free convolution and random matrix models.
+Marciniak and Rutkowski \cite{Marciniak2017Merging} introduce a geometric ``merging'' technique, systematically combining two positive maps with additional operators and functionals to produce new positive, often exposed, indecomposable maps.
+Müller-Hermes \cite{Muller2018Decomposability} uses symmetrization and tensor product techniques, particularly with Werner maps, to analyze decomposability under tensor powers and construct new non-decomposable maps.
+Siudzińska \cite{Siudzinska2022Indecomposability} uses symmetric measurements (positive operator-valued measures) and operator bases to construct positive maps and indecomposable entanglement witnesses. }